 The most impressive was the prestigious Royal-Splendide-Excelsior complex, built above the Ancient Baths, on the hillside.
-Today these 3 buildings have become dwellings.
+Today these three buildings became dwellings.

 If you walk along rue George 1er until the Excelsior, you will see one part of the corridor on the Splendid side that connected the two buildings, passing over the road.

 Grand Hôtel international

 The Grand Hôtel international had been the flagship of the city’s hotels before it closed in 1990.
 Following two fires, only the facades have been preserved.

 In the early 2000s, it was restored and converted into homes.